thib1984/pypodo/README.md

 - Correction if incorrect path todofile
 - For dev only : Clean test classe
 - For dev only : Add clear_workspace script
-- For dev only : Use of  ubuntu 20.04 for Guthub Actions
+- For dev only : Use of  ubuntu 20.04 for Github Actions

 ### 3.0.1